StellarFw/stellar-framework.com/src/guide/http.md

 }
 ```

-This would create both `/api/actionName/old` and `/api/actionName/new`, mapping to apiVersion 1 and 2 respectively.
+This would create both `/api/actionName/old` and `/api/actionName/new`, mapping to `apiVersion` 1 and 2 respectively.

-In your action and middleware, if a route was matched, you can see the details of the match by inspecting `action.connection.matchedRoute` which include `path` and `action`.
+In your action and middleware, if a route was matched, you can see the details of the match by inspecting `action.connection.matchedRoute` which includes `path` and `action`.

 ### Disabling Access to `/api`

-To disabling accessing in `/api` and is only able to access the actions by the server root, you must change the value of `api.config.servers.web.urlPathForActions` to `null`.
+To disabling access to actions using `/api` and only allow access the actions via the server root, you must change the value of `api.config.servers.web.urlPathForActions` to `null`.

-> Note: the `api.config.servers.web.rootEndpointType` parameter should be equal to `'api'`, otherwise you can not make calls to actions.
+> Note: if you do this, the `api.config.servers.web.rootEndpointType` setting must be set to `'api'`, otherwise there will be no way to make calls to actions.

 ## Parameters

 The parameters can be specified using GET or POST.
-Parameter are loaded in this order GET -> POST (normal) -> POST (multipart).
-This means that if you are `exmaple.com/key=getValue` and you post a variable `key=postValue` as well, the `postValue` will be the one used.
+Parameters are loaded in this order: GET -> POST (normal) -> POST (multipart).
+This means that if you access URL `example.com/?key=getValue` and you post a variable `key=postValue` as well, `postValue` will be the value used.

-File uploads from forms will also appear in `connection.params`, but will be an object with more information.
+File uploads from forms will also appear in `connection.params`, but will be represented as an object with more information.
 That is, if you uploaded a file called "image", you would have `connection.params.image.path`, `connection.params.image.name` (original file name), and `connection.params.image.type` available to you.

-> Note: you can post BODY json payloads to Stellar in the form of a hash or array.
+> Note: you can post BODY JSON payloads to Stellar in the form of an object or array.

 ## Uploading Files

 Stellar uses the [formidable](https://www.npmjs.com/package/formidable) form parsing library.
-You can upload multiple files to an action and they will be available within `connection.params` as **formidable** response object containing references to the original file name, where the uploaded file was stores temporarily, etc.
+You can upload multiple files to an action and they will be available within `connection.params` as a **formidable** response object containing references to the original file name, where the uploaded file was stored temporarily, etc.

 ## Client Library

-Although the StellarClient client-side library is mostly for WebSockets, it can now be used to make HTTP actions when not connect (and WebSockets clients will fall back to HTTP actions when disconnected).
+Although the Stellar client-side JavaScript library is mostly for WebSockets, it can also be used to make HTTP actions when not connected to a WebSocket (and WebSocket clients will fall back to HTTP requests when disconnected).

 ```html
 <head>